RyanPark88/blog/src/posts/newpost.md

 ---
-Title: WTF is a DAO?
+title: WTF is a DAO?
-Layout: post.hbs
+layout: post.hbs
-Description: Ryan Parker
+description: Ryan Parker
-Date: 08-13-2020
+date: 08-13-2020
 ---
 ## "WTF is a DAO?"